HanSyt/domoticz-remote-Pi-Monitor/README.md

 - Install piremotemonitor in /etc/init.d on remote server.
 - Make both scripts executable : chmod 755
 - Make the server autostart : sudo update-rc.d piremotemonitor defaults
-- Make devices (hardware virtual-switch) in Domoticz
+- Make devices (hardware virtual-switch) in Domoticz (look at the python script for the device type)
 - Adapt the python script for MQTT server and Domoticz device Indexes at top of the script.

 ## Devices